giampaolo/psutil/docs/api.rst

   Raised by :meth:`Process.wait` method if timeout expires and the process is still alive.
-  *name* attribute is available if :meth:`Process.name` was previously called.
+  *name* attribute is set if :meth:`Process.name` was previously called.

 Process class
 ^^^^^^^^^^^^^